 How can you support transgender employees in the workplace and make sure they are not discriminated against?
-Keebles LLP's Head of Employment, Catherine Wilson provides a guide to the law and how employers can support transgender and transitioning staff members.
+Catherine Wilson, who is an Employment Partner at W Legal Limited, provides a guide to the law and how employers can support transgender and transitioning staff members.

 How employers can support transgender employees